bhobden/demo-api/README.md

 - **Port in use?**
   Change the port in `src/main/resources/application.properties`.
-- **MySQL connection issues?**
-  Ensure Docker MySQL is running and credentials match your config.
 - **JWT errors?**
   Make sure you include the `Authorization: Bearer <token>` header.